Irene incident: Incident

-When the two submarines arrived they were off Mendoza Island (now Shenggao Island) at the entrance of the bay.
+When the two submarines arrived they were off Mendoza Island (later named Shenggao Island) at the entrance of the bay.
 The two then split up.
 L4 went to patrol around the entrance of the bay and Halahan ordered L5 to patrol within.
 Bias Bay is surrounded by rocks and that night there was a fleet of fishing junks sheltering inside and constantly moving around the anchorage.
 Both the rocks and the junks made it difficult for the British to monitor the area without being detected, though they succeeded in doing so, and on the morning of 20 October they encountered Irene steaming off Cake Island.
 She had been taken over by at least eighteen pirates armed with automatic pistols.
 It was still dark so L4 was surface cruising with one crew at the 4 in gun and another at the vessel's searchlight.
 Lieutenant Halahan knew that torpedoes were not helpful in recapturing a pirate-held ship but he did have a 4-inch deck gun.
 Then Irene was spotted so Halahan maneuvered his submarine into position for firing, and when the order was given, the search light was turned on and the gun crew fired a blank warning shot at the steamer.
 When the shot was ignored a second, live round was fired and it blew a hole straight through the ship and killed a pirate who was standing on deck.

 The pirates still paid no attention and continued their attempt to make it to shore, so the 4-inch gun was opened up on them again.
 By this time L5 had arrived in the area and her crew counted eight muzzle flashes from L4's deck gun.
 Lieutenant Gilbert Hackforth Jones reported that they were too far away at that time to open fire themselves, but they could see Irene burning after being struck by multiple rounds.
 At that point Lieutenant Halahan signaled L5 that lifeboats were being lowered from the steamer and that he was maneuvering in to rescue the survivors.
 L5 followed suit and both submarines dispatched a boat with one officer and one sailor each to go aboard the burning Irene.
 The pirates on board were counting on this and they were waiting for the British to move in close before responding, and when they did, the pirates revealed themselves from their hiding places and opened fire.
 Their shots were inaccurate, though, and went over the heads of the sailors.
 The submarines then turned around so they could open fire again with their deck guns.
 After a few additional shots, one struck something flammable on board the steamer and a large, "blinding" explosion was observed.
 Following that the pirates offered no more resistance and abandoned ship, some of them drowning in the cold water.